benjymous/annotations/sandman/sandman.16.md

   Desire's costume is in many ways reminiscent of Catwoman's, a villain of Batman's.
 However, felinity often seems to have an erotic effect, and that may be its purpose here.

+  It is also a reference to events that will happen (/have already happened) in Overture

 - #### Panel 7

   Another of the unspoken rules that govern the Endless, apparently.
 Disaster of some sort would strike were Dream to slay kin of the Endless.
 We saw a possible hint to this in [Sandman #10](sandman.10.md), where Rose is warned of the "Kindly Ones", and a later issue also uses the Eumenides as a threat.